 Confusion, severe sleepiness, or loss of consciousness

-People with bacteremia are almost always treated in the hospital.
-After the most severe part of the illness has gotten better, you may be discharged home to complete treatment.
+People with bacteremia are most often treated in the hospital.
+After the most severe part of the illness is better, you may be sent home to complete your treatment.

 Rest at home for the first 2 to 3 days.
-When resuming activity, don't let yourself become overly tired.
+When resuming activity, don't let yourself become too tired.

 If you were given antibiotics, take them until they are used up, or your healthcare provider tells you to stop.
-It is important to finish the antibiotics even though you feel better.
+It's important to finish the antibiotics even though you feel better.
 This is to make sure the infection has cleared.

 Follow up with your healthcare provider, or as advised.

-Once the results of the blood culture are available, your healthcare provider may change your antibiotic.
-You can call as directed for the results.
+Once the results of the blood culture are known, your healthcare provider may change your antibiotic.
+You can call for the results.

-If X-rays, a CT, or an ultrasound were done, a specialist will review them.
-You will be notified of any findings that may affect your care.
+If you had X-rays, a CT scan, or an ultrasound, a specialist will look at them.
+You will be told of any results that may affect your care.

 Confusion or sudden change in behavior